refinedev/refine/documentation/docs/tutorial/1-getting-started/antd/2-create-project.md

 3- The `-o refine-antd` flag in the command above tells the CLI to install the project with the `refine-antd` preset.
 This preset selects some options for you in accordance with this tutorial.

-4- The CLI will ask if you agree to share your selection anonymously with the **refine** team.
-You can choose whatever you prefer.
+4-The CLI will ask if you agree to share your choices anonymously with the **refine** team.
+This is for measuring community preferences.
+You are free to share or not.

 Once the installation wizard is finished, you can close this terminal window and open VS Code to continue your journey.